History

 • 5 December 1973

-The Act of 3 December 1973 by the Parliament of Lower Saxony on the organisation of the universities of Oldenburg and Osnabrück (Gesetz über die Organisation der Universitäten Oldenburg und Osnabrück) takes effect.
-The University of Oldenburg is established, with an integrated teacher training college.
-Study activities begin in April 1974, with eight degree courses and a pilot programme for ‘single-phase teacher training’, which continue until the early 1980s.
+The Lower Saxony State Parliament resolution of 3 December 1973 on the founding of the Universities of Oldenburg and Osnabrück and the integration of the teacher training colleges comes into force.
+Study activities commence in April 1974 with eight "Diplom" degree courses and a pilot programme for single-phase teacher training.

 1974